beyond2013/DBAnM/markdown/lab1.md

 - PostgreSQL: Storing address information using a user-defined type (UDT).
 By the end of this lab, you should understand the benefits of using UDTs in PostgreSQL for managing structured data, including improved data integrity, query efficiency, and maintainability.

-## Prerequisites
-- In this course, students are required to work in a Linux environment using WSL2 (Windows Subsystem for Linux 2).
-This approach allows Windows users to run a real Linux distribution directly from within Windows, avoiding the complexity of dual-booting or full virtual machines.

-- The decision to use Linux is intentional and aligned with industry standards.
-In most professional environments, database servers such as MySQL, PostgreSQL, Oracle, and MongoDB are deployed on Linux systems due to their performance, security, and scalability.
-Therefore, familiarity with the Linux command line is a critical skill for anyone pursuing a role in database administration (DBA).

-- By setting up WSL2 and installing MySQL and PostgreSQL within this environment, students gain hands-on experience with:

-   + Navigating and operating within a Linux shell
-   + Installing and configuring database software via command-line tools
-   + Managing services (e.g., starting/stopping database servers)
-   + Accessing logs, editing configuration files, and understanding file system structure
-   + Running SQL commands using command-line clients

-- This foundational exposure to the Linux environment will not only strengthen your technical competence but also prepare you for real-world database administration tasks that extend beyond GUI-based tools.

-- A working installation of MySQL.
-- A working installation of PostgreSQL.
-- Command-line access to both MySQL and PostgreSQL

 ## MySQL Setup and JSON Example